burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 Capacity note: 12 GB of VRAM holds one ~14B model at a time (Q4 is about 9.3 GB of weights).
 Idle draw is around 15 W at 0% util.
 The GPU only spikes to ~100% for the seconds it spends generating, then drops back to idle.
 With the model pinned (section 3.4), it stays resident in VRAM between requests but the cores still idle at ~15 W; `100% GPU` in `ollama ps` means the whole model is *placed* on the card, not that it's *working*.

 Embedder note for the serve.py stack: bge-m3 runs on CPU on purpose (`SECRET_EMBED_DEVICE=cpu`) to keep VRAM free for qwen3.
 CPU embedding is slow and silent.
 There is no progress bar inside `encode()`, so a batch can sit for a minute or more with no output.
 That is normal, not a hang.
 Confirm it with `top` (python pegging cores) or a moving mtime on `chroma_db/chroma.sqlite3`, not a frozen one.
+One-off bulk index builds (the forum archive is ~40k chunks) can be pointed at the GPU for the build only with `SECRET_EMBED_DEVICE=cuda`, with the serve unit stopped and the model unloaded first so they don't contend for the card; query-time embedding stays on CPU.

 ---